Landlords: Protect Your Rental Property by Performing Tenant Credit Checks, Criminal Record Searches, and Eviction Screenings.

-Independent landlords, real estate agents and professional property managers can choose from a variety of services to obtain tenant credit checks to screen prospective applicants.
-AmerUSA is an organization that’s been in business since 1999 and offers three account options to cater to everyone.
-In addition, customer service is just a phone call away to offer assistance with results and whatever scenario you may have on your hands.
+Choose from a variety of tenant screening services from AmerUSA, an organization founded in 1999 that offers different landlord account options to accommodate everyone.
+If help is needed, customer service is just a phone call away for assistance with results or any applicant scenario you may have on your hands.

-Registration is free and prices start at just $9.95
+Registration is free with prices starting at $9.95 per report.

-As if you didn’t know this already, a credit report is used in almost every business-to-consumer transaction today that involves any further extension of credit.
-More often than not, every time you need to borrow, lease or finance, you will undoubtedly be asked to produce your Social Security Number so that a consumer credit file can be pulled to determine how much of a credit risk you are prior to approving your request.
+Almost every business-to-consumer transaction today involves an extension of credit.
+More often than not, every time you need to borrow, lease or finance, you will undoubtedly be asked to produce your Social Security Number so that a credit file can be pulled to determine how much of a risk you are prior to getting an approval.

-A credit report contains a detailed historical record of virtually all of your financial obligations from the past seven to ten years – debts that have been reported by banks, credit card companies, mortgage lenders, utility companies, collection agencies and anyone else with whom you may have had any financial transactions.
-In addition, a credit report can also reveal a list of reported addresses, employers and public record filings, such as bankruptcies, civil judgments and tax liens.
-So, it is really difficult for an applicant to hide a questionable past – which is a good thing…at least for landlords…
+A tenant credit report contains a detailed historical record of virtually all of an applicant's financial obligations from the past seven to ten years – debts that have been reported by banks, credit card companies, mortgage lenders, utility companies, and collection agencies.
+So it is really difficult for an applicant to hide a questionable past – which is a good thing…at least for landlords.